 A. The Computer Help Desk will help you through any University of Denver network related computer difficulties.
 You can reach them at (303) 871-6464.
 They can also help you get access from home and help you find your password.

 Q. Who do I talk to about exam/scheduling conflicts?

 A. If you have many exams scheduled in a short amount of time, you may be eligible for rescheduling.
 You must fill out an Out-of-Sequence Exam Request in the Registrar’s Office.
 The deadline for submitting this request is published by the Registrar’s Office each semester.
-If an emergency arises that causes a conflict with exams, you should speak with Patty Powell, Associate Dean of Student Affairs or Katie Fredrick, Associate Director of Student Affairs.
+If an emergency arises that causes a conflict with exams, you should speak with Jessica Boynton, Assistant Dean of Student Affairs or Katie Fredrick, Associate Director of Student Affairs.